-If you’re interested in plant styling, you may be familiar with the design term “thriller, filler and spiller”.
+If you’re interested in landscape design, you may be familiar with the design term “thriller, filler and spiller”.
+But what is it and is it best for every plant styling scenario?

-Used in container gardening, the rhyme refers to a three-dimensional container arrangement made up of a thriller, spiller and spiller.
-The thriller being a tall, statement plant; spiller a medium-sized plant to hide the thriller’s roots; and spiller a cascading plant to soften the edges.
+Used in container gardening, the famous rhyme refers to a three-dimensional container arrangement made up of a “thriller”, “filler” and “spiller”.
+The thriller being a tall, statement plant.
+Filler a medium-sized plant to hide the thriller’s roots.
+And spiller a cascading plant to soften the edges.

 Coined by gardener Steve Silk in Fine Gardening magazine 1997, the phrase, recipe or “rule” for designing attractive containers is both loved and hated for its simplicity within the gardening community.